TUALATIN CHAPTER, NSDAR, LAKE OSWEGO, OREGON

 promotion.
 Throughout our chapter’s history, we have supported DAR Schools with special emphasis on

-and expenses as does Tualatin Chapter.
-We assist with funding for their annual Christmas party, attend
+contributes towards tuition and expenses as does Tualatin Chapter, NSDAR.
+We assist with funding for

-graduations and other ceremonies.
 Members also provide books for the library among other items.

 PATRIOTISM

-We are grateful to all veterans who have served and are currently serving in the United States Military.
+We are grateful to all veterans who have served and are currently serving in the United States military.

 Active military is supported through Project Patriot.
 We donate personal use items to the Portland VA